 - long periods of feeling hopeless or helpless, or having low self-esteem

 - a decreased amount of energy

 - an inability to concentrate or to make simple decisions

 - changes in daily habits, such as eating and sleeping patterns

 Additionally, people with bipolar disorder are at higher risk for other physical ailments, including:

 People with bipolar disorder are also more likely to suffer from anxiety disorders or abuse alcohol or other drugs.

 If you have bipolar disorder, being vigilant about your mental health status and treatment plan is important.
 Check in with your doctor frequently, including for counseling therapy and medication assessment.
 Family, friends, and doctors can often recognize if a person is entering a bipolar episode and encourage medical help.

-If you are bipolar and concerned that your medication is causing adverse side effects, you should speak with your doctor about your treatment plan.
+If you have bipolar disorder and are concerned that your medication is causing adverse side effects, you should speak with your doctor about your treatment plan.
 You should also call your doctor if you feel you may be experiencing a manic or depressive episode.
-Sometimes, adjustments will need to be made to your treatment plan.
+Sometimes adjustments will need to be made to your treatment plan.